kettle-7/Kettle3D/README.md

 ----------------------------------------------------------

+If the black window opens and then closes shortly afterwards, you may have to right-click on the file and click 'Run as Administrator.'
+This is because the program's files are stored in a Windows system folder.
+It was a nightmare during developement.
+I will soon post a version that will work just like the current one, but will go in a different folder.

 # How did I make it?
 Kettle3D was programmed using Batch, Python and Tcl.
 The 3D rendering engine uses Panda3D, OpenGL, OpenAL and C++.